Afnarel/dwm/README.md

   * Put 'exec dwm' in your .xinitrc file: `echo exec dwm > ~/.xinitrc`.
   * Run `startx`

+Note: putting `startdwm` in /usr/bin and calling it in .xinitrc instead of dwm is convenient: with this solution, when I quit dwm (M-Shift-q), it is automatically restarted.

 ### Running programs on dwm startup ###

 Create a .dwm folder in your home directory (`mkdir ~/.dwm`) or copy the one from this repository (`cp -r ./.dwm ~`).